PHPCSStandards/PHPCSStandards.github.io/wiki/Coding-Standard-Tutorial.md

 ## Creating the Sniff

-A sniff requires a single PHP file.
+A sniff requires a single PHP file that must be placed into a sub-directory to categorise the type of check it performs.
 It's name should clearly describe the standard that we are enforcing and must end with `Sniff.php`.
 For our sniff, we will name the PHP file `DisallowHashCommentsSniff.php` and place it into a `Commenting` sub-directory to categorise this sniff as relating to commenting.
 Run the following commands to create the category and the sniff:

     $ cd Sniffs
     $ mkdir Commenting